-Sexual violence is any form of sexual contact without consent (or permission).
+Sexual violence is any form of sexual interaction without consent (or permission).
 Consent means that you want to be engaged in whatever sexual behavior is happening.
 If someone is feeling pressured, coerced, manipulated, or threatened, that is not consent.
 If someone is incapacitated due to drugs or alcohol, that is not consent.
 Ultimately, sexual violence is about an offender exerting power and control over someone else—and it is never a survivor's fault.
 Survivors need, and deserve, support.

 Sexual violence affects people of all genders, ages, races, religions, incomes, abilities, ethnicities, and sexual orientations.
 Survivors often know the person who assaulted them.
 Sexual violence, which is significantly underreported, also takes many forms: